dapr/dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/dotnet-guidance/dotnet-guidance-error-model.md

 ﻿---
 type: docs
-title: "Richer Error Model in the Dapr .NET SDK"
+title: "Error Model in the Dapr .NET SDK"
-linkTitle: "Richer error model"
+linkTitle: "Error Model"
-weight: 59000
+weight: 85100
 description: Learn how to use the richer error model in the .NET SDK.
 ---

 The Dapr .NET SDK supports the richer error model, implemented by the Dapr runtime.
-This model provides a way for applications to enrich their errors with added context, allowing consumers of the application to better understand the issue and resolve faster.
+This model provides a way for applications to enrich their errors with added context, allowing consumers of the application to better understand the issue and resolve it faster.
 You can read more about the richer error model [here](https://google.aip.dev/193), and you can find the Dapr proto file implementing these errors [here](https://github.com/googleapis/googleapis/blob/master/google/rpc/error_details.proto").

 The Dapr .NET SDK implements all details supported by the Dapr runtime, implemented in the `Dapr.Common.Exceptions` namespace, and is accessible through the `DaprException` extension method `TryGetExtendedErrorInfo`.
-Currently this detail extraction is only supported for `RpcException`'s where the details are present.
+Currently, this detail extraction is only supported for `RpcException`s where the details are present.

 ```csharp
 // Example usage of ExtendedErrorInfo